katero/Adjust-SRE-ASSIGNMENT/Assignment2/README-2.md

  ### challenges of monitoring：
 1. Metrics  monitoring tool should not effect the server's performance.
-When use script method to monitor,history performance value storaging is very time consuming(write file).
+When use script method to monitor,history performance value storaging is very time consuming(read and write file)

 2. Proper trigger warning value，minimum false alarm